 This Swedish Apple Pie is the easiest pie you will ever make!
-When I was a little girl I had a great-grandmother from Norway I loved very much.
+When I was a little girl, I had a great-grandmother from Norway that I loved very much.

 She was 100% Norwegian.
 I used to love to sit on her lap and hear her speak with her Norwegian accent.
 I can still see her making my favorite lefse and apple pie.